In this explainer, we will learn how to use vector operations to solve various real-world problems.

 Recall that the resultant force acting on any body is the sum of all the forces.
 Thus, the resultant force of two forces acting on the particle is

-Forces are in equilibrium if the resultant force, , is equal to zero.
-If a vector is equal to zero, its individual components must be equal to zero; hence, and
+Forces are in equilibrium if the resultant force, , is equal to the zero vector.
+If a vector is equal to the zero vector, its individual components must be equal to zero; hence, and

 Thus, the values are